NikhilM98/sugarizer-school-portal-chart/README.md

 helm upgrade --install reflector emberstack/reflector
 ```

+### Create Service Account
+You need to create a GCP service account key from the API & Services page.
+Save the service account key.
+It will be required in the values.yaml file while chart installation.
+It'll also be required if you set-up backup and restore using MGOB and intend to use gcloud bucket.

 ## Chart Installation
 If you have Kubernetes set-up, then Sugarizer School Portal Chart can be installed by following these steps: